 Type 2 diabetes is a chronic condition that affects the way the body regulates and uses sugar (glucose) as fuel.
 Over time, high blood sugar levels can cause disorders of the circulatory, nervous and immune systems.
-It is the most common form of diabetes.
-Type 2 means your body doesn't use insulin properly.
-And while some people can control their blood sugar levels with a healthy diet and exercise, others may need medication or insulin to control it.
-In any case, you have everything you need to fight it.
+It is the most common form of diabetes, and it occurs when the body doesn't use insulin properly.
+While some people can control their blood sugar levels with a healthy diet and exercise, others may need medication or insulin to control it.

 Glucose is your main source of energy and comes from the food you eat.
 A hormone called insulin helps glucose enter cells to give them energy.
 If you have diabetes, your body doesn't make enough insulin or doesn't use it well.
 Glucose stays in the blood and doesn't get enough into the cells.
-Type 2 diabetes, the most common type of diabetes, is a disease that occurs when blood glucose, also called blood sugar, is too high.
+In any case, you have everything you need to fight it.

 Exercising regularly and reducing body weight by about 5% could reduce the risk of getting diabetes by more than 50%.
 You may also be at higher risk if you have had gestational diabetes or prediabetes, two conditions caused by high glucose levels.
-In most cases, the best chance to prevent type 2 diabetes is the same diet that almost everyone should follow.
+The recommended diet for people with type 2 diabetes is the same diet that almost everyone should follow.
 Your family doctor or diabetes nurse will also teach a family member or close friend how to inject insulin correctly.
 Type 2 diabetes occurs when cells in the body resist the normal effect of insulin, which involves carrying glucose from the blood into cells.
 This condition is called insulin resistance.

 As a result, glucose begins to accumulate in the blood.
 Type 2 diabetes occurs when the body doesn't produce enough insulin to work properly or the body's cells don't react to insulin.
 This means that glucose stays in the blood and is not used as fuel to generate energy.
 Symptoms of type 2 diabetes often develop slowly over several years and may be so mild that you may not even notice them.
 Common symptoms include increased thirst, frequent urination, fatigue, blurred vision, slow healing sores, and frequent infections.
 If you have type 2 diabetes, your cells don't respond normally to insulin; this is called insulin resistance.
 Pregnant women with diabetes usually undergo prenatal check-ups in a hospital or diabetic clinic, ideally with a doctor who specializes in pregnancy care (an obstetrician).